In this Guide

 - ★ Excellent For Automotive, Home And Furniture Applications

-- ★ With 3 Built-in Control Knobs: Fluid control regulates amount of paint sprayed, Pattern control adjusts the fan pattern size, and air adjustment valve provides versatility to adjust air flow.
+- Built-in 3 ergonomic anodized knobs are perfect for precise control: fluid control regulates amount of paint sprayed, pattern control adjusts the fan pattern size, and air adjustment valve provides versatility to adjust air flow

 Some Car Paint Sprayers Reviews